 Don’t confront me with my failures, I had not forgotten them.

-In a recent feature story for Forbes, David Sturt and Todd Nordstrum ask whether we should take a step back and look more thoughtfully at what the apparent narcissism of the selfie craze actually represents: “Quite possibly, capturing an image of ourselves in a certain location, at an event, or engaged in an specific activity may be the most obvious way of saying, ‘I want to be recognized for certain things—my abilities, my humor, my hobbies, my relationships … or my accomplishments.’“ And so I found myself, as I strolled across the prodigious Charles Bridge and through the meandering, picturesque streets of this historic city, contemplating this question about the need for recognition and, in particular, the place of award ceremonies in our schools.
+In a recent feature story for Forbes, David Sturt and Todd Nordstrum ask whether we should take a step back and look more thoughtfully at what the apparent narcissism of the selfie craze actually represents: “Quite possibly, capturing an image of ourselves in a certain location, at an event, or engaged in an specific activity may be the most obvious way of saying, ‘I want to be recognized for certain things—my abilities, my humor, my hobbies, my relationships … or my accomplishments.’“ And so I found myself, as I strolled across the prodigious Charles Bridge and through the meandering, picturesque streets of this historic city, contemplating this question about the need for recognition and, in particular – something that was on my mind – the place of award ceremonies in our schools.

 Like many schools, our middle school has a long-standing tradition of concluding the academic year with an awards ceremony.
 As each year passes, I know I am not alone in finding myself increasingly uncomfortable presiding over an activity I struggle to believe in.
 At its most basic level, we place hundreds of students in a gymnasium – often on one of the hottest days of the year – and ask about 80% of them to watch while we typically recognise the achievement of a select 20%.
 My teaching colleagues, who quite rightly believe in recognising student achievement, I can see also sit a little uncomfortably with the nature of this somewhat antediluvian practice.